babel/babel/packages/babel-plugin-syntax-partial-application/README.md

 # @babel/plugin-syntax-partial-application

-> Allow parsing of optional properties
+> Allow parsing of partial application syntax

 See our website [@babel/plugin-syntax-partial-application](https://babeljs.io/docs/en/next/babel-plugin-syntax-partial-application.html) for more information.